 Keep the crate in your common living area during the day, so your puppy can be part of family activities.
 Dogs instinctively want to sleep near their pack.
 If possible, move the crate to your bedroom at night or get a second crate for sleeping that stays in your bedroom.
-This will also allow you to correct him/her if he/she gets fussy during the night.
+This will also allow you to correct him, if he gets fussy during the night.

-When a puppy is released from his/her crate, he/she should be taken outside immediately and encouraged to eliminate.
+When a puppy is released from his crate, he should be taken outside immediately and encouraged to eliminate.
 Supervise your dog 100 % of the time when returning to the house, for their earned free time.
 If you puppy did not potty outside put them back in the crate and tray again in a while.
 Freedom in the house is earned when going potty on a potty break.
-If you become busy or distracted, crate puppy with a special toy that he/she only gets while being confined.
+If you become busy or distracted, crate puppy with a special toy that he only gets while being confined.
 If you keep your pup on a regular feeding schedule and use the crate religiously, you will be rewarded with a fully housebroken puppy in no time.

 Separation anxiety occurs when a dog becomes distressed over the owner’s departure.
 Because dogs are pack animals, they are not always prepared to cope with isolation, even if it’s temporary.
 Making your dog’s crate time a positive experience can help remedy this.
 Therefore the most important rule of crate training is to never use the crate as a place of punishment.
 Never make a big deal about letting your puppy in or out of their crate.
-Wait until he/she is calm and sitting before releasing from his/her crate, and avoid giving praise or affection until relaxed.
+Wait until he is calm and sitting before releasing from his crate, and avoid giving praise or affection until relaxed.
 Practice crating your puppy for short periods of time when you are home.

 If you plan on travelling with your puppy or dog, they have to be crated.
 So preparing early for this experience is the best way to ensure a less stressful trip.
 With proper training, it won’t be long before your dog’s crate becomes a wonderful safe place for your pet, and a valuable training tool for you!